The author is a guitarist and bassist with over 35 years of experience as a musician.

 Understanding how chords are put together has benefits that go far beyond a simple shortcut to learning any chord.
 The relationships between tones is one of the most important things you will need to grasp as a musician.
 There is no better way to get a handle on this than learning scales and modes.

 A basic understanding of scales is a prerequisite to the chord building discussed above.
 Put simply, chords are based on scales.
 Chord progressions and melodies are based on scales.
 Harmony is based on scales, and understanding many other key terms depends on a basic knowledge of scales.

-Learning scales not only improves your ear and your understanding of music, it improves your technique.
+Learning scales not only improves your ear and your understanding of music, but it also improves your technique.
 Frequently practicing scales up and down the fretboard is the best way to work on your fretting-hand technique.
 If you also make sure to incorporate economic picking-hand technique there are few better ways to get good at the physical part of guitar playing.

 4. Knowing Music Theory Opens the Right Doors